XM-8JD2/labelstud_preannotation_uploader/README.md

 ---

 limit:
-- All data set files of list items must have the same length and width
+- All data set files of list items must have the same width and height
 - Unable to import confidence output from yolo